viktors-telle/release-notes-generator/README.md

 Release notes generator is a tool to generate release notes from various sources like Git, Tfs, Jira, Github.</br>
-Currently only supports Git and Tfs.
-Can be extended to support other sources.
+Currently supports Git, Tfs and GitHub.
+Can be extended to support other types of source that provides API to query data.